rezadzikri19/pyside6-extensions/README.md

    ```bash
    ./compile.sh
    ```
-5. After compilation, copy all content from the `build/pyside6_extensions.dist` directory to the Magic Shortcut program directory.
+5. After compilation, copy all content from the `build/pyside6_extensions.dist` directory to the Magic Shortcut program directory (Installed).

 ## Changing PySide6 in Magic Shortcut